 VGS feels that compliance with this manual will ensure a quality installation in a timely manner.
 If you have further questions or need assistance, please contact the VGS office at (802) 863-4511 or toll free at 1-800-639-2112.

 1.2 Service Territory

-Maps showing our service territory are available at: https://vgsvt.com/service/coverage-map/
+Maps showing our service territory are available at: https://vgsvt.com/service/coverage-map/ customerservice@vermontgas.com efficiency@vermontgas.com vgsvt.com

 1.3 Contact Information